-- All salad dressing ingredients are combined in a bowl, whisked to fully combine then refridgerated
+- Combine the salad dressing ingredients in a small bowl, whisk to fully combine and refrigerate.

-- The chicken breasts are pounded to an even thickness (which ensures even cooking), brushed with an oil-herb mixture and grilled for 3 minutes on each side (includes a tip for perfect grill marks!)
+- Pound chicken breasts to an even thickness (which ensures even cooking), brush with an oil-herb mixture and grill for 3 minutes on each side (a tip for getting perfect grill marks in the recipe!)

-- Romaine lettuce is brushed with olive oil-herb mixture and grilled 1-2 minutes on each side then allowed to rest
+- Brush Romaine lettuce with olive oil-herb mixture and grill 1-2 minutes on each side then allowed to rest.

-- The chicken, bread and lettuce are all chopped, added to a salad bowl and tossed with the dressing and shredded parmesan cheese
+- Chop the chicken, bread and lettuce into bite size pieces.
+Add to a large bowl with the dressing and shredded Parmesan cheese.
+Toss to coat.

 - Grilled Spicy Salt and Pepper Shrimp Skewers